timeflux/burst/README.md

 The [`.env`](https://github.com/timeflux/burst/blob/main/.env) file provides high-level configuration.

 By default, a random signal is used in place of EEG data, so you can try the application without any additional hardware.
 For real EEG acquisition, you must provide your own `DEVICE.yaml` graph in the [`graphs`](https://github.com/timeflux/burst/tree/main/graphs) folder.
+An example `lsl.yaml` graph, using the [Lab Streaming Layer](https://labstreaminglayer.org/) protocol, is provided.

 Currently, only the `riemann` machine learning pipeline is available.